-In 1990, she founded the Illinois Capital Resource Center and served as its director until joining the University of Michigan Law School faculty in 1995 as an Assistant Clinical Professor.
-In 2000, she joined the faculty at DePaul.
+She has defended more than 30 potential capital cases at the trial level and has taken 19 through penalty phase; she won all 19.
+In 1990, she founded the Illinois Capital Resource Center and served as its director until joining the University of Michigan Law School faculty as an assistant clinical professor in 1995.

 My Favorite Links